Secure Cloud Storage Protocols with Data Dynamics Using Secure Network Coding Techniques: More Efficient Solutions for Append-only Data

 \section{More Efficient Solutions for Append-only Data}

-Although dynamic data are generic in that they support arbitrary insertion, deletion and modification operations, append-only data find numerous applications as well.
-These applications primarily include storing \textit{archival} data from different sources where data are appended to the existing datasets.
-For example, data obtained from closed circuit television camera, monetary transactions in banks, medical history of patients --- all must be kept intact with append being the only possible update.
-Append-only data are also useful for maintaining other log structures (e.g., certificates are stored using append-only log structures in certificate transparency schemes~\cite{laurie2013rfc}).

-In this section, we identify SNC protocols~\cite{BFKW_PKC,Gennaro_PKC} that are suitable for append-only data, and we construct a more efficient DSCS scheme (DSCS II) for append-only data using the SNC protocol proposed by Boneh et al.~\cite{BFKW_PKC}.
-As we have discussed in Section~\ref{chal_dscs}, this SNC protocol is \textit{not} suitable for constructing an efficient secure cloud storage for \textit{generic dynamic data} as the block-indices are embedded in the tags.
-However, this issue does not arise for append-only data where the data blocks (or vectors) are appended at the end (thus index of a new block does not affect that of an existing block).
-Moreover, unlike~\cite{Dario_PKC}, the size of the public key in~\cite{BFKW_PKC} does not depend on the value of $m$, the number of vectors in the data file. \textit{These two crucial observations lead us to construct a more efficient SNC-based DSCS scheme for append-only data (specifically).} In this section, we first give a brief overview of the SNC protocol proposed by Boneh et al.~\cite{BFKW_PKC}.
-Then, we describe the construction of the DSCS II scheme.
+In this section, we identify SNC protocols~\cite{BFKW_PKC,Gennaro_PKC} that can be used for constructing DSCS protocols for \textit{append-only data}, and we indeed provide an efficient DSCS protocol (DSCS II) for append-only data using an SNC protocol proposed by Boneh et al.~\cite{BFKW_PKC} (Appendix~\ref{snc_exmpl} discusses this SNC protocol).
+As discussed in Appendix~\ref{app:chal_dscs}, this SNC protocol is \textit{not} suitable for constructing an efficient secure cloud storage for \textit{generic dynamic data} as block-indices are embedded in tags.
+However, this issue does not arise for append-only data where data blocks (or vectors) are inserted at the end only (thus the index of a new block does not affect that of an existing block).
+Moreover, unlike~\cite{Dario_PKC}, the public-key size in~\cite{BFKW_PKC} does not depend on $m$, the number of vectors in the data file. \textit{These two crucial observations lead us to construct a more efficient SNC-based DSCS protocol for append-only data}.